 Additional Services - $8,322.50

-- 799 Tyler Drive retaining wall geotechnical testing and design completed
+- 799 Tyler Dr. retaining wall geotechnical testing and design completed.

-- DEQ authorization to bid the grant funded project improvements
+- DEQ authorization to bid the grant funded portions of the proposed drainage improvements.

-- Complete bidding process for Phase 2 and 3 improvements
+- Complete bidding process for Phase 2 and Phase 3 drainage improvements.